-Services that are covered for you What you must pay when you get these services in-network and out-of-network maintain coverage of a non-preferred product through the end of the benefit year.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network you.
+If you or your doctor believe it is medically necessary for you to maintain use of an alternate brand, you may request a coverage exception to have UnitedHealthcare® Group Medicare Advantage (PPO) maintain coverage of a non-preferred product through the end of the benefit year.
 Non-preferred products will not be covered following the initial 90 days of the benefit year without an approved coverage exception.
 If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
 You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
 (For more information about appeals, see Chapter 7, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).)
+Guide, Accu-Chek® Aviva Plus, and Accu-Chek® SmartView.
 Other brands are not covered by your plan.
 Insulin and syringes are not covered.
-Medicare-covered continuous glucose monitors (CGMs) and supplies are covered in accordance with Medicare Guidelines. \$0 copayment for Medicare- covered continuous glucose monitors (CGMs) and supplies. •For people with diabetes who have severe diabetic foot disease: One pair per plan year of therapeutic custom- molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting. \$0 copayment for each pair of Medicare-covered therapeutic shoes. • Diabetes self-management training is covered under certain conditions.
+Medicare-covered continuous glucose monitors (CGMs) and supplies are covered in accordance with Medicare Guidelines. \$0 copayment for Medicare- covered continuous glucose monitors (CGMs) and supplies. □For people with diabetes who have severe diabetic foot disease: One pair per plan year of therapeutic custom- molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting. \$0 copayment for each pair of Medicare-covered therapeutic shoes.
+Diabetes self-management training is covered under certain conditions.
 Limited to 20 visits of 30 minutes per year for a maximum of 10 hours the initial year.
 Follow-up training subsequent years after, limited to 4 visits of 30 minutes for a maximum of 2 hours per year. \$0 copayment for Medicare- covered benefits.